 Be ready to react

 Though an effective email security strategy should be preventive, you have to be ready to spring into action in case of a successful attack.
-Your organization’s response will depend on the nature of the attack, but speed is critical for security teams.
-This can range from isolating affected systems and containing the situation, to notifying customers and assessing the damage.
+Your organization’s response will depend on the nature of the attack, but speed is critical.
+Your response can range from isolating affected systems and containing the situation, to notifying customers and assessing the damage.

 How Paubox can help

-Paubox Inbound Security helps prevent email threats before they hit the inbox with robust spam filtering and email security against ransomware, malware, and phishing attacks.
+Paubox Email Suite Plus prevents email threats from hitting the inbox with robust spam filtering and email security against ransomware, malware, and phishing attacks.